JackDerksen/viis-lazyvim/README.md

 # viis-Lazyvim

-This is my perfected Lazyvim configuration, built on top of [Lazyvim](https://www.lazyvim.org/), designed to pair nicely with my [Tmux setup](https://github.com/JackDerksen/tmux).
+This is my perfected Neovim configuration, built on top of [Lazyvim](https://www.lazyvim.org/), designed to pair nicely with my [Tmux setup](https://github.com/JackDerksen/tmux).

 Dependencies should be the same as stock LazyVim.